muchas-gracias/ruby_code_generator/README.md

 ruby generate.rb -c <# of codes> -l <# of letters> -i <# of integers>

--c is the number of codes to be produced
+-c is the number of codes to be produced NOT EXCEEDING 1,000,000

--l is the number of characters in each code
+-l is the number of characters in each code NOT EXCEEDING 20

--i is the number of integers in each code
+-i is the number of integers in each code NOT EXCEEDING 20

 <p align="right">(<a href="#readme-top">back to top</a>)</p>